Ep 29: Anonymous Q&A with Autumn

 Hope & Healing logo (1) (no tag) (1).png

-Steve, James and Kayla sit down with the owner/administrator of the website hopeandhealingsupport.com.
+Steve and James sit down with the owner/administrator of the website hopeandhealingsupport.com.
 While running a website to bring people to Christ, she found that her website was being inundated with questions about addiction and recovery for the betrayed.
 So she started the website hopeandhealingsupport.com.
 Her website has information for women affected by the sexual addiction of a loved one.

 Michelle talked about how she sees patterns of how the betrayed begin their journey and those who truly want to recover from the trauma will follow it.
 She also realized that the gospel is much deeper than just checking boxes.
 She has been able to see a deeper part of God’s plan for agency because of seeing the betrayed surrender.
 This was one of the key principles that women have to understand before they can truly recover.